zammad/zammad-documentation/install/docker-compose/environment.rst

      - Additional Info
    * - ELASTICSEARCH_ENABLED
      - ``true``
      - Setting this variable to false will allow you to run your Zammad without Elasticsearch.
 Please note that we strongly advise **against** doing so.
-     - .. include:: /install/docker-compose/init-specific.include.rst
+     -
    * - ELASTICSEARCH_HOST
      - ``zammad-elasticsearch``
      - Provide a host name or address to your external Elasticsearch cluster.
-     - .. include:: /install/docker-compose/init-specific.include.rst
+     -
    * - ELASTICSEARCH_PORT
      - ``9200``
      - Provide a different port for Elasticsearch if needed.
-     - .. include:: /install/docker-compose/init-specific.include.rst
+     -
    * - ELASTICSEARCH_SCHEMA
      - ``http``
      - By default Elasticsearch is reachable via HTTP.
-     - .. include:: /install/docker-compose/init-specific.include.rst
+     -
    * - ELASTICSEARCH_NAMESPACE
      - ``zammad``
      - With this name space all Zammad related indexes will be created.
 Change this if you're using external clusters.
-     - .. include:: /install/docker-compose/init-specific.include.rst
+     -
    * - ELASTICSEARCH_REINDEX
      - ``true``
      - By default the docker-compose will *always re-index* upon a restart.
        On big installations this may be troublesome.
      - .. warning:: Disabling this setting requires you to re-index your search index manually whenever that's needed by upgrading to a new Zammad version!
-       .. include:: /install/docker-compose/init-specific.include.rst
    * - ELASTICSEARCH_SSL_VERIFY
      - ``true``
      - Allows you to let the compose scripts ignore self signed SSL certificates for your Elasticsearch installation if needed.
-     - .. include:: /install/docker-compose/init-specific.include.rst
+     -

 Memcached
 ---------